Osteitis fibrosa is a complication of hyperparathyroidism in which certain bones become abnormally weak and deformed.

 Osteitis fibrosa cystica

 Bringhurst FR, Demay MB, Kronenberg HM.
-Disorders of Mineral Metabolism.
+Disorders of mineral metabolism.
 In: Kronenberg HM, Schlomo M, Polansky KS, Larsen PR, eds.
 Williams Textbook of Endocrinology.
 11th ed.
-St. Louis, Mo: WB Saunders; 2008: chap.
-27.
+St. Louis, MO: Elsevier Saunders; 2008:chap 27.